 20. Surfing in Iceland is a growing sport.

-21. Leif the lucky, son of Erik the red, arrived to North America some 500 years before Christopher Columbus.
+21. Leif the Lucky, son of Erik the Red, arrived in North America some 500 years before Christopher Columbus.

 22. Professional boxing is forbidden in Iceland.

-23. In marriage, women do not take their husband’s last name. (rarely)
+23. In marriage, women very rarely take their husband’s last name.

-24. The last Icelanders who lived in caves left the caves in 1922 to live in Reykjavik.
+24. The last Icelanders to live in caves abandoned them in 1922 to live in Reykjavik.

-25. Reykjavik is the most northern capital city in the world.
+25. Reykjavik is the northernmost capital city in the world.

-27. The alphabet in Iceland has 32 characters and has a lot of vowels: a, á, e, é, i, í, o, ó, u, ú, y, ý, æ and ö.
-The letters c, q, w are not used.
-Z was used back in the day..
+27. The alphabet in Iceland has 32 characters, including a lot of vowels: a, á, e, é, i, í, o, ó, u, ú, y, ý, æ and ö.
+The letters c, q, w are not used, and Z was used in the past.

 29. The Arctic fox is the only indigenous land mammal in Iceland.

-31. You can drink from any tap in Iceland. (don’t waste money on bottled water)
+31. You can drink from any tap in Iceland (so don’t waste money on bottled water).

-34. The last pair of the now extinct bird the Great Auk was killed in Iceland in 1844 on the island of Engey.
+34. The last pair of great auks, a now-extinct bird species, died in Iceland in 1844 on the island of Engey.

 35. Iceland is one of the last places on earth to be settled by humans.

-36. There is no daylight saving in Iceland. (moving the clock back and fourth an hour)
+36. There is no daylight saving in Iceland. (moving the clock back and forth an hour)

-37. The word berserk as in “going berserk” comes from the Viking family Berserks who was known to loose it in battle and go crazy.
+37. The word berserk, as in “going berserk” comes from the Viking family Berserks who were known to lose it in battle and go crazy.

-38. About 85% of the houses in Iceland are heated with geothermal heat.
+38. About 85% of the houses in Iceland are heated with geothermal energy.

-40. The eruption of Laki volcano between 1783 to 1784 is believed to have triggered the French revolution.
+40. The eruption of the Laki volcano from 1783 to 1784 is believed to have triggered the French Revolution.

 41. The third oldest written text in history about fly fishing is found in the Icelandic sagas.
 (Njáls saga)

-42. The colors in the Icelandic flag symbols fire and ice.
+42. The colors in the Icelandic flag symbolize fire and ice.
 The meaning of the blue color is not clear.
-Some say the ocean, some the sky and others it’s the blueish tint mountains in the distance can create.
+Some say the ocean, some the sky and others say it’s the bluish tint that distant mountains often take on.

 44. Technically speaking, there are no mountains in Iceland, only valleys carved out by glaciers.